JunghwanRo/ros_task_manager/README.md

 ## Tutorial

 The easiest way to start is the task_manager_turtlesim under src.
-Copy the task_manager_turtlesim to your workspace src folder, and change the name as you want.
+Copy the task_manager_turtlesim to your workspace src folder, and change the folder name as you want.

+### Erase irrelevant files in Humble.
+You can erase the cfg folder since we no longer use it in ROS2 Humble.

+### Make